Wild weather: Far North 'effectively cut off' by flooding, road closures

 MetService said the unusual low-pressure systems that caused the downpours combined with the 220mm of rain that fell on Whangārei created a once-in-500-year event.

-The Waka Kotahi NZ Transport Agency has warned New Zealanders to delay any travel in the north, especially those wanting to get home from school holidays.
+The Waka Kotahi NZ Transport Agency has warned New Zealanders to delay any travel in the North, especially those wanting to get home from school holidays.

 "The Far North is effectively cut off by state highway closures and the local road network is also likely to be affected," NZTA's Northland system manager Jacqui Hori-Hoult said.